Disc Fragmentation. III. The need for a new paradigm for formation of planets within close binary systems: Non fragmenting disc

 We now discuss these results for several specific examples.
 Fig. \ref{fig:3_cases} illustrates the orbital radius evolution for the planet and the secondary for three representative cases: Rp90\_Mp1.0, Rp30\_Mp1.0, and Rp30\_Mp0.1:

 \begin{itemize} \item The left panel of Fig. \ref{fig:3_cases}: Planets starting on the outside of the oligarch are usually unable to match its inward migration speed, therefore a P-type planet configuration results.
 We find that low-mass planets tend to remain near their injection positions.
 Higher mass planets may migrate inward eventually (e.g., $M_{\rm p}=3\mj$ migrated in to $R\sim 40$~au, cf. Fig. \ref{fig:Set1_binaries}).
 However, it is also likely that this migration will be halted by the interactions with the secondary.
 This could also occur through opening of a wide gap by the secondary, so the P-type planet then sits at the outer edge of the gap in the circum-binary disc.
-The planet could also be eventually ejected as an FFP if it comes too close to the secondary \citep[in a scenario similar to ][but on much larger spatial scales]{PierensNelson08}.
+The planet could also be eventually ejected as an FFP if it comes too close to the secondary \citep[in a scenario similar to ][but on much larger spatial scales]{PierensNelson08}, Alternatively, the interaction may scatter the planet inward, as found for Rp75\_Mp3.0.
+A detailed analysis of the circumbinary and inward-scattered planets is presented in Appendix~\ref{apd:torque}.

 \item The middle panel of Fig. \ref{fig:3_cases}: Here an inner $M_{\rm p}=1\mj$ planet (Rp30\_Mp1.0) manages to migrate inward rapidly enough to avoid close interactions with the secondary, therefore surviving as an S-type planet.
 Note that this case is reminiscent of the fragmented disc simulation presented in \S \ref{sec:fragmenting_disc}.